AcuityPPM/APIs/README.md

 ## Authentication

-Before you make any API request, you need to have two things, the `Domain` and `Company-Api-Token`.
-If you do not know this information, please reach out to `Acuity Support` (support@acuityppm.com).
+Before making any API request, you need to have the `Domain` and `Company-Api-Token`.
+If you do not know this information, please contact `Acuity Support` (support@acuityppm.com).

 ## API Endpoints